mgymrek/docker-reproducibility-example/README.md

 docker run -p 49000:8787 -d -v docker-example-data/:/home/guest/data mgymrek/docker-reproducibility-example
 ```
 (You can replace 49000 with another open port if you want.)
 * Navigate in your web browser to http://0.0.0.0:49000.
 This will open up rstudio.
+The username and password are both "guest".
 You can open files in the ```scripts/``` directory and run them to reproduce figures S7B and S1 from Martin et al.

 # Code
 Note: posted R code is a modified version of the code posted by the authors of Martin et al: [Transcriptome Sequencing from Diverse Human Populations Reveals Differentiated Regulatory Architecture]